RockefellerArchiveCenter/bits_and_bytes/_posts/2024-06-11-my-experience-as-a-rac-ccny-intern.md

 ---
-title: "My Experience as a RAC-CUNY Intern: Finding Community and the Importance of Archiving"
+title: "My Experience as a RAC-CCNY Intern: Finding Community and the Importance of Archiving"
 date: 2024-06-11T12:00:00
 author: Quinn Kinsella
 layout: post